-The People section of the left pane is where your active one-on-one (i.e., you and one other person) conversations are listed.
-Any time a new message is posted to a one-on-one conversation, that conversation immediately pops to the top of the list in the People section and the number of unread messages is displayed to the right.
+The People section of the left pane is where your active conversations with individual people are listed.
+This could be one-on-one conversations (i.e., you and one other person) or conversations with multiple people, but it would not include teams (see next section).
+Any time a new message is posted to a conversation, that conversation immediately pops to the top of the list in the People section and the number of unread messages is displayed to the right.
 Once you click on the conversation, that unread message indicator will get cleared.

 The People section displays up to 10 one-on-one conversations (configurable under Preferences), although all conversations with unread messages are always included.
-Need to chat with someone who isn't already listed in the People section?
-Just click on the "People" link itself to see the complete list, or you can use search.
-You can add people via the People page (including both co-workers and guests) as well, or just click the "+" button to the right.
+Need to chat with someone who isn't already listed in the People section (or multiple people)?
+Click the "+" button to the right of the "People" link to start a new conversation.
+You can also find specific people using Search, or by clicking on the "People" link itself to see the complete list.
+You can add people via the People page (including both co-workers and guests) as well.

 The Teams section of the left pane is where your active team conversations are listed.
 Teams can be used for projects you're working on, functional areas in your company, or even the company softball team.